 By default, a schema file is generated that will be used to validate an XML document.
 The schema file has the same base name as the other XML model files and has an extension of .xsd.
 Four formats of schema files are defined: XDR (BizTalk), XDR, Schema, and None.

-Schema options are generated by entering a hyphen character followed by one of the following letters: "b", "d", "s", or "n".
+A schema option is generated by entering a hyphen character (-) followed by the letter "s" and then by one of the following letters: "b", "d", "s", or "n".

 Supported schema options include the following: